-D - Tasks assigned by REMIT Agency's task Type of action Legal basis Monitoring, data collection, and registration Monitor, in close collaboration with NRAs and other relevant authorities, Monitoring Article 7(1) Reg 1227/2011
+D - Tasks assigned by REMIT Agency's task Type of action Legal basis Monitoring, data collection, and re gistration Monitor, in close collaboration with NRAs and other relevant authorities, Monitoring Article 7(1) Reg 1227/2011

 Article 2 of the Regulation.
 10. Establish a mechanism to share information on trading activities in wholesale energy products with NRAs, competent financial authorities of the Member States, national competition authorities, ESMA and other relevant authorities.
 Guidance Cooperation Article 10(1) Reg 1227/2011 11.
 Cooperate with the authorities responsible for overseeing trading in emissions allowances or derivatives relating to emissions allowances and establish mechanisms to share information on records of transactions in such allowances and derivatives.
 Cooperation Article 10(3) Reg 1227/2011 12.
 Inform ESMA and the competent financial authority, on its own initiative or at NRAs' request, where it suspects that acts are being or have been carried out which constitute market abuse.
-Article 16(2) and (3)(b) and (d) Reg 1227/2011 13.
+Information Article 16(2) and (3)(b) and (d) Reg 1227/2011 13.
 Request, on its own initiative or at NRAs' request, one or more national regulatory authorities to supply any information related to a suspected breach of the Regulation.
 Information Article 16(2) and (4)(a) Reg 1227/2011 14.
 Request, on its own initiative or at NRAs' request, one or more national regulatory authorities to commence an investigation and to take appropriate action where it suspects that there has been a breach of the Regulation.
 Guidance Article 16(2) and (4)(b) Reg 1227/2011 15.
-Establish and coordinate, on its own initiative or at NRAs' request, an investigatory Coordination Article 16(2) and (4)(c) Reg 1227/2011 there has the Regul considers breach ha ere it suspects that been a breach of ation and it that the possible s, or has had, a der impact.
-International I elations into admir arrangem country at as is nece the object Regulation promote ti contacts and enter histrative ents with third uthorities in so far essary to achieve ives set out in the n, in particular, to he harmonisation ulatory framework.
-Cooperation Article 19 Reg 1227/2011 Consultations and transparency Commissi e Report to the on on its activities Regulation.
-Publication Article 7(3) Reg 1227/2011 recommei Commissi ith interested fore making ndations to the on as to the transactions.
-Consultation Article 7(3) Reg 1227/2011 authorities establishii mechanis informatio ng the ms to share n on trading wholesale energy Consultation Article 10(1) Reg 1227/2011 available † Parliamer ecommendations to the European It, the Council and hission and to the Disclosure Article 7(3) Reg 1227/2011 or extracts as part of which it po available commerci informatio European register, sthereof, as well the information ossesses publicly provided that ally sensitive n on individual rticipants is not Disclosure Articles 9(3) and 12 (2) Reg 1227/2011 disclosed and subject to confidentiality requirements.
+Establish and coordinate, on its own initiative or at NRAs' request, an investigatory Coordination Article 16(2) and (4)(c) Reg 1227/2011 group where it suspects that there has been a breach of the Regulation and it considers that the possible breach has, or has had, a cross-border impact.
+International relations 16.
+Develop contacts and enter into administrative arrangements with third country authorities in so far as is necessary to achieve the objectives set out in the Regulation, in particular, to promote the harmonisation Cooperation Article 19 Reg 1227/2011 of the regulatory framework.
+Consultations and transparency 1 17.
+Publish the Report to the Commission on its activities under the Regulation.
+Publication Article 7(3) Reg 1227/2011 18.
+Consult with interested parties before making recommendations to the Commission as to the records of transactions.
+Consultation Article 7(3) Reg 1227/2011 19.
+Consult with the interested authorities before establishing the mechanisms to share information on trading activity in wholesale energy products with them.
+Consultation Article 10(1) Reg 1227/2011 20.
+Make all recommendations available to the European Parliament, the Council and the Commission and to the public.
+Disclosure Article 7(3) Reg 1227/2011 21.
+Make the European register, or extracts thereof, as well as part of the information which it possesses publicly available provided that commercially sensitive information on individual market participants is not Disclosure Articles 9(3) and 12 (2) Reg 1227/2011 disclosed and subject to confidentiality requirements.
 22. Adopt and publish transparent rules on the manner it will disseminate information.
 Adoption Publication Article 12(2) Reg 1227/2011